 When you start preparing for your interview, make sure to review common medical school interview questions, such as “tell me about yourself” and “what is your greatest weakness?”

 How to prepare for your med school interview largely depends on the interview format your school of choice prefers.
-To get ready for the Queen’s University MMI interview format, review our blog about how to prepare for your MMI and go over MMI sample questions.
+To get ready for the Queen’s University MMI interview format, review some common MMI sample questions.

 Acceptance Information

-Offers of admission will be based on a ranked list, which is comprised of the applicants’ scores from the autobiographical sketch, reference letters, and interview scores.
+Offers of admission are based on a ranked list, which is comprised of the applicants’ scores from the autobiographical sketch, reference letters, and interview scores.
+The admissions office does not provide information about the length of the waitlist or how many offers of acceptance come from the waitlist.
 Offers are made after the first round on a rolling basis until the class has been filled.
 Upon acceptance of the offer, you must pay a non-refundable deposit of $1,050 that will be applied to the minimum tuition payment.

 Contact Information